-Apprenticeships are offered in over 26 frameworks.
-There are over 700 learners accessing apprenticeships, working with over 500 employers, most recently Alstom, Heroux-Devtec and Howdens.
+Apprenticeships are offered in over 26 standards.
+There are over 500 learners accessing apprenticeships, working with over 500 employers, most recently Science, Technologies, Facilities Council (STFC) Daresbury, and Warrington and Halton NHS Trusts.

 The College continues to work closely with local universities to develop and deliver a range of foundation degrees and higher education provision delivered on employers' premises.